 The longer term supply chain for new properties also looks set to slow down with apartment building work completed to the end of March down 57% in Queensland since December 2016 according to ABS Data.
 We expect the Government will announce an enormous amount of stimulus to encourage home buyers to buy, build and renovate properties to stimulate slowdown in the construction industry, as it is one of Australia’s largest employers.

 Weekly rents across Brisbane are also higher across the month of May according to the SQM Research Weekly Rents Index, with houses reporting a +0.6% rolling monthly change.
 This is reassuring for property investors who have been nervous about falling rents, due to the effects of Covid-19.
 At this stage there appears to be stability in the rental returns within the Brisbane housing market.

 Of course, there are some “at risk” suburbs in Brisbane where vacancy rates have spiked due to Covid-19, which means finding a tenant will be harder – thus impacting on rental yields.
-We have previously summarized these locations HERE.
+We have previously summarized these locations in a previous Brisbane Property Market Update HERE.
 Suburbs most impacted by vacancy risk have more high-density unit developments, and most suburbs where lower density family homes are located have not been impacted across the city.

 Much of the reported information in this Brisbane property market update may come as a surprise to many who are reading the news headlines.
 We have been reporting for weeks that there is little correlation between the news headlines and what we are observing by being “on the-ground.”
 Property buyers need to be cautious in terms of what information they may be relying upon to make large financial decisions (like buying or selling a property) at this time because as the data shows, the Brisbane housing market is proving it’s resilience.